AZ-104 Free Practice Exercises

-This AZ-104 page is organized into 10 clear sections so learners can revise with structure instead of treating Azure administration as one large block.
+This free AZ-104 exercise page is organized into 10 clear sections so learners can begin with structured practice instead of treating Azure administration as one large block.
 It covers identity, access control, governance, storage, compute, app hosting, networking, hybrid connectivity, monitoring, backup, and recovery in a more practical and manageable way.

 Move between identity, governance, storage, compute, and networking during revision so the services connect more naturally and administrator decisions become easier to interpret.